-And each one of them would grant her an accusatory look, when they realized she was not somewhere else, planning a chase.
+And each one of them would grant her an accusatory look when they realized she was not somewhere else, planning a chase.
 And they would nose about, trying to find out who her companions were, and her city identity would become very, very clear.

 All her secrets were crashing to the ground about her, and she had no idea how to even begin to salvage them and piece them back together.
-She never should have agreed to accompany them into the city.
+She never should have agreed to accompany the rebels into the city.
 She should have stayed at the House and dealt with Tearlach’s suspicion and Ciaran’s uncertainty when they returned, no matter how that would hurt them.

 The crowd somewhat surprised her, considering the threat of rain.
 A goodly number of foreign tourists prowled the wares, looking for some bit to take home and declare that they had purchased the item in the largest market in Jiy.
 They usually had more to spend, and if the rats plied them right, they made a nice few bits off of them.

-Mairin and Ciaran looked faintly amused at Caitria’s reaction, though Tearlach, who had quietly kept to himself, showed no emotions.
+Mairin and Ciaran looked amused at Caitria’s reaction, though Tearlach, who quietly kept to himself, showed no emotions.
 That worried Lapis, and she knew she would have to speak with him, sooner rather than later.

 “You can find almost anything here, though it’s not the finest quality,” Brander told them as he glanced about the crowd, likely spying pickpockets.
 Her group should be safe enough—the guttershanks found out, too late, what happened when they tried to pick her—and then the street rats drove home the message, even when she told them to stay clear.
 “Clothes, food, drink, wares, jewelry.
-There’s street musicians and entertainers, too.
+There’re street musicians and entertainers, too.
 There’s plenty of local talent selling stuff, you don’t have to buy Dentherion if you don’t want to.”